 Managing the donors for your organization can get confusing the more donors you have.
 Do you have the right tools for managing your primary source of funding?
-Below are four tips for managing your nonprofit’s donors!
+Below are 4 tips for managing your nonprofit’s donors.

-1. Ensure you’re using the right software platform that’s built specifically to serve nonprofits.
+1. Managing donors means using the right software platform

-Running your organization in the digital age means that the software you use will be the bedrock of success for your organization.
+Running your organization in the digital age means the software you use will be the bedrock of success.
 It’ll be the foundation on which you perform anything that requires a computer screen.
 Therefore, having the right software platform is crucial to whether your organization will thrive.

 Nonprofits tend to use a variety of software programs that cater to specific tasks.
-This can cause a logistics nightmare; often times these programs aren’t integrated, and people end up spending hours inputting the same data repeatedly into each system.
+This can cause a logistical nightmare.
+Oftentimes these programs aren’t integrated, and people end up spending hours inputting the same data repeatedly into each system.

-The answer is to use software that covers all your bases, from donor management to fund accounting.
-The right nonprofit donor management system should offer:
+The answer is to use a system that covers all your bases, from managing donors to fund accounting.
+The right nonprofit donor management software should offer:

-- CRM (Customer Relationship Management) technology that lets you track all of your donors.
+- CRM (Customer Relationship Management) technology that lets your nonprofit track all of your donors

-2. Capture the right data so you can build in-depth donor profiles.
+2. Capture the right data so you can build in-depth donor profiles for proper managing

-Effective donor management is all about the data.
-If you don’t have the right information about your supporters, you just can’t manage them effectively.
+Managing donors effectively is all about the data.
+If you don’t have the right information about your supporters, you can’t manage them effectively.

 You can never track too much information about your donors.
 Compile donor profiles that include:

-- Relationships.
 Who else in your database are they connected to?
-How are they connected?
+And how?

 This tip circles back to the first one about ensuring you have the right donor management platform, as that will facilitate all the data you’ll be compiling on your donors.

 Your donors love personalized communication, but sometimes it isn’t feasible to send out an email or another type of communication that is customized to every single person.
 However, you still might want to send out several versions of the same communications to different groups of people.
-This way, the message will still feel personal, but will save you time.
+The message will still feel personal, but it will save you time.

 4. Standardize everything!

-Finally, one of the most effective ways for nonprofit organizations like yours to get more from your donor management strategy is to document that strategy.
-Over the months and years that you’re running your organization, you learn not only how not to do something, but the most effective way to complete a task too.
-This is what can be considered ‘best practices.’
+Finally, one of the most effective ways to get more from your strategy of managing donors is to document that strategy.
+Over the months and years that you’re running your organization, you learn not only how not to do something, but also the most effective way to complete a task.
+The most effective ways can be considered best practices.

-With turnover as high as it is in the nonprofit sector, you’re going to want to have a documented standard operating procedure for how the database is used.
+With turnover as high as it is in the nonprofit sector, you’ll want to have a documented standard operating procedure for how the database is used.

 Hopefully, organizational growth and not turnover will be the reason why database responsibilities get turned over from one person to the other.
-Don’t be afraid to let multiple employees use the database; just be sure they’re all following the same guidelines (for example, do you use St. or Street?).
+Don’t be afraid to let multiple employees use the database.
+Just be sure they’re all following the same guidelines, such as “St.” or “Street.”

 Never underestimate the power of a good software platform.
 Data makes the world go round, and you’ll need to effectively track that data if you want your organization to reach its full potential.

-Aplos’s own software comes with much more than donor management features.
+Aplos Software comes with much more than donor management features.
 We’ll help you with your fund accounting, donation tracking, website building, and much, much more.
-Click here to sign up for our 15-day free trial today!
+Sign up for a free trial today.